A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Collecting the longitudinal multimodal corpus

 \subsection{Participant Recruitment}

-Our target is to recruit a cohort of people living with dementia or MCI (n=20) and age-matched controls (n=10).
+Our target was to recruit a cohort of people living with dementia or MCI (n=20) and age-matched controls (n=10).
 These numbers are appropriate for a pilot study.
-Previous longitudinal research examining language indicators in people with Alzheimer's disease over a year Forbes et al~\cite{Forbesetal13,Forbesetal14} have recruited similar numbers of participants, with assessments every six months.
-Recruitment is still ongoing due to unforeseen circumstances (COVID-19 pandemic).
-At the current state of development the dataset includes data from 22 people, 14 people with dementia or MCI and 8 age matched controls who have participated in either phase 1 or 1 and 2.
+Previous longitudinal research examining language indicators in people with Alzheimer's disease over a year~\cite{ForbesMcKay2013ProfilingSS,ForbesMcKay2014ChartingTD} have recruited similar numbers of participants, with assessments every six months.
+Participant inclusion and exclusion criteria as well as recruitment methods are described in Figure~\ref{fig:eligibility}.

-\textbf{Eligibility:} Participants are aged 65-80 years at the time of consent.
-They either have a mild to moderate dementia diagnosis, MCI, or are aged matched healthy controls.
-They are resident in their own home or with their family and are in daily contact with a carer or family member.
-They need to have lived in the UK during the 50's, 60's or 70's so they can relate to the reminiscence material.
-They need to be able to conduct daily conversations and write their thoughts using the provided tablet application.
+\textbf{Eligibility:} Participants are aged 65-80 years with mild to moderate dementia, MCI, or are age-matched healthy controls.
+They are resident in their own home or with family and are in daily contact with a carer or family member.
+They must have lived in the UK during the 50s-70s so they can relate to the reminiscence material.
+They must be able to conduct daily conversations and write their thoughts using the provided tablet application.

 \textbf{Recruitment:} Primary means of recruiting participants has been through the Join Dementia Research platform (JDR), mailing lists, dementia networks, dementia cafes and memory clinics.
-Interested candidate participants are subsequently screened by qualiﬁed staff (NIHR research nurses) in terms of providing consent and meeting the study eligibility criteria.
+Interested candidate participants are subsequently screened by qualified staff (NIHR research nurses) in terms of providing consent and meeting the study eligibility criteria.